 The product specific credit policy details the credit norms to be adhered to for each customer segment within specific products.
 Credit Committees, comprising of various senior officials from the Bank including representation from the Risk Department, are constituted for approval of various loan proposals.
-All credit proposals other than Micro Finance loans are approved by various committee as per authority matrix approved by the Board.
+Individuals are also delegated decision making powers based on there designation and experience.
+All credit proposals other than Micro Finance loans are approved by various committee and individuals as per authority matrix approved by the Board.